7 healthy breakfast ideas for busy families

 It’s official!
 Sugar is not good for us.
-So let’s explore healthy breakfast ideas with no or less sugar added.
+So let’s explore 7 healthy breakfast ideas for busy families with no or less sugar added.

-We have just heard it in the news again.
+We have heard this many times in the news again.
 Sugary breakfast cereals are affecting children’s health.
-Not only they are not very filling, they also contribute to severe and steady weight gain, tooth decay as well as other serious health conditions.
+Not only they are not very filling, but they also contribute to severe and steady weight gain, tooth decay as well as other serious health conditions.
 It is time to rethink breakfast and explore new ideas.
 Today, I am sharing 7 healthy breakfast ideas to keep you and your children going all week.

 Breakfast idea no. 1: Pimp your toast